Master of Arts in Counseling

 Each student is placed with a credentialed school counselor in a San Diego area school and accumulates a minimum of 600 hours of supervised experience.
 Practicum and fieldwork experience includes a combination of individual and group counseling related to social, academic, and career development issues.
 Each student completes a year-long action research project in conjunction with fieldwork.

-Through this program, students fulfill the requirements to earn a Pupil Personnel Services Credential (PPS) from the California Commission on Teacher Credentialing.
-Our school counseling program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Through this program, students in both concentrations fulfill the requirements to earn a pupil personnel services credential (PPS) from the California Commission on Teacher Credentialing.
+Our school counseling program is nationally accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) and the National Council for Accreditation of Teacher Education (NCATE), a subsidiary of CAEP.
+Additionally, students in the 63-unit concentration become eligible for licensure with the California Board of Behavioral Sciences as licensed professional clinical counselors (LPCCs).

 What can I do with this degree?